-Mount the right brake shoe and fix with screw.
-Mount the left brake shoe and tighten the screw to 10 Nm.
+Mount both brake shoes and fasten with the fixing screw.
+Tighten the fixing screw to 10 Nm.
 Mount the lock washer.
-Align brake shoes, mount front wheel (see chapter: Mounting the front wheel).
+Align the brake shoes, mount the front wheel (see chapter "Mounting the front wheel").

-- It is very important to keep the brake disk free from oil and fatty matters.
-Otherwise, the braking effect would be strongly reduced. - AFTER ASSEMBLY, CHECK IF CIRCLIPS HAVE BEEN FITTED CORRECTLY. - HAVING PERFORMED ANY WORK ON THE BRAKING SYSTEM, ONE MUST ALWAYS ACTUATE THE HAND BRAKE LEVER OR FOOT BRAKE LEVER, RESPECTIVELY SO AS TO ENSU RE THAT THE BRAKE PADS WILL LIE AGAINST THE BRAKE DISK AND THE PRESSURE POINT IS ESTABLISHED. - DO NOT UNSCREW ANY OTHER SCREWS ON THE BRAKE CALIPER OR YOU WILL HAVE TO BLEED THE BRAKE SYSTEM.
+- IT IS VERY IMPORTANT TO KEEP THE BRAKE DISK FREE FROM OIL AND FATTY MATTERS.
+OTHERWISE, THE BRAKING EFFECT WOULD BE STRONGLY REDUCED. - AFTER ASSEMBLY, CHECK IF CIRCLIPS HAVE BEEN FITTED CORRECTLY. - HAVING PERFORMED ANY WORK ON THE BRAKING SYSTEM, ONE MUST ALWAYS ACTUATE THE HAND BRAKE LEVER OR FOOT BRAKE LEVER, RESPECTIVELY SO AS TO ENSURE THAT THE BRAKE PADS WILL LIE AGAINST THE BRAKE DISK AND THE PRESSURE POINT IS ESTABLISHED. - DO NOT UNSCREW ANY OTHER SCREWS ON THE BRAKE CALIPER OR YOU WILL HAVE TO BLEED THE BRAKE SYSTEM.